P0128: Coolant Thermostat — Very Common Code

 Is It Dangerous?

 No. P0128 is a low-severity code.
-The engine runs cooler than optimal but won't overheat.
+The engine runs cooler than optimal but will not overheat.
 It will fail emissions and reduce fuel economy slightly.

 Common Fix